lowRISC/opentitan/hw/ip/uart/doc/_index.md

 there has been a line break for which software has not cleared the interrupt but the line is now back to normal.

+#### rx_frame_err
-The `rx_frame_err` interrupt is triggered if RX module receives the `START` bit and series of data bits but did not detect `STOP` bit (`1`).
+The `rx_frame_err` interrupt is triggered if the RX module receives the `START` bit (**0**) and a series of data bits but did not detect the `STOP` bit (**1**).
 This can happen because of noise affecting the line or if the transmitter clock is fast or slow compared to the receiver.
 In a real frame error the stop bit will be present just at an incorrect time so the line will continue to signal both high and low.
 The start of a line break (described above) matches a frame error with all data bits zero and one frame error interrupt will be raised.
-If the line stays zero until the break error occurs, the frame error will be set at every char-times.
+If the line stays zero until the break error occurs, the frame error will be set at every char-time.
+Frame errors will continue to be reported after a break error.

 {{< wavejson >}}
 {